401-advanced-javascript-tia/reading-notes/401/401-reading-31.md

 **Hooks let you always use functions instead of having to constantly switch between functions, classes, higher-order components, and render props.**

+- Enables you to have functional components that do all the things classes do

 1. Why do we not need more .html pages in a multi-page React app?
   - We don't need more than the initial index.html page because everything renders dynamically to a root area on that page.
 It's kind of the essence of React, that different things can render to the same area of a page based on the state of the App.
 Plus we can "fake" the routes (even making them change in the URL) with a Browser Router so there's no use for more than one .html page!
 2. If we wanted a component to show up on every page, where would we put it and why?